 - The "Joint Crediting Mechanism Guidelines for Addressing and Respecting Safeguards for Reducing Emissions from Deforestation and Forest Degradation, and the Role of Conservation, Sustainable Management of Forests and Enhancement of Forest Carbon Stocks in Developing Countries (REDD-plus)" (hereinafter referred to as "these Guidelines") are intended to assist project participants develop a REDD-plus safeguard activity implementation plan (hereinafter referred to as "SGIP") and a REDD-plus safeguard activity progress report (hereinafter referred to as "SGPR") under the Joint Crediting Mechanism (hereinafter referred to as "JCM"). - 2.
-These Guidelines describe standards which are requirements to be met, except guidance indicated with the terms "should" and "may" as defined in paragraph 9 below. - 3.
-These guidelines promote the national REDD-plus strategy and/or the action plan and the Safeguards Information System established by the Lao People's Democratic Republic. - 4.
-These guidelines are applied taking into account national circumstances and respective capabilities, and recognizing national sovereignty and legislation.
+These Guidelines describe standards which are requirements to be met, except guidance indicated with the terms "should" and "may" as defined in paragraph 8 below. - 3.
+These guidelines promote the national REDD-plus strategy and/or the action plan and the Safeguards Information System established by the Kingdom of Cambodia.